 Pedestrians are the most at-risk group in traffic accidents and often sustain a greater injury in any collision against a vehicle.
-Our group of Decatur Pedestrian Accident Lawyers has fiercely fought and advocated for the rights of victims for over 30 years.
+Our group of Atlanta Pedestrian Accident Lawyers has fiercely fought and advocated for the rights of victims for over 30 years.

 - Elderly people show a gradual decrease in their abilities to cope with difficult traffic situations.
 They are becoming physically more fragile, which means that the injuries sustained in a collision may have more severe consequences for them.
 Most elderly people tend to disengage from traffic, thus reducing their mobility and the scope of their social life.
 Elderly people with Dementia or Alzheimer’s Disease contribute a large population of victims because of their confused mental state.

 - Disabled persons using mobility aids, or a wheelchair are more at risk in difficult traffic situations or because the infrastructure is not adapted to their abilities.
 Persons with mental disabilities like Schizophrenia or veterans with Post-Traumatic Stress Disorder (PTSD) are at particularly high risk for crosswalk accidents or other traffic accidents during episodes.

 Improving traffic situations and infrastructure to facilitate the movement of the most vulnerable users of the road is not only a safety measure but a basic action to treat them with equity and to fully integrate them into society.

 While everyone has the responsibility to be aware of their surroundings—and not walk straight into things while staring at their phones, for example—those who are in bigger, more dangerous vehicles have more of a responsibility than bicyclists or pedestrians.